 We are highly dependent on our key technical and scientific personnel, who possess unique knowledge and skills related to our research and technology.
 If we were to lose the services of these individuals, we may be unable to readily find suitable replacements with comparable knowledge and the experience necessary to advance the research and development of our products.
 Because of the unique talents and experience of many of our scientific and technical staff, competition for our personnel is intense.
-Our ability to attract and retain qualified employees may be affected by our efforts to manage cash usage, including reductions in total cash compensation.
 The loss of key personnel or our inability to hire and retain personnel who have the required expertise and skills could have a material adverse effect on our research and development efforts, our business, and our ability to secure additional required financing.